Quick Answer

 StackQR-generated QR codes do not collect scan data by default.
 The form or page you link to determines what data is collected.

-For many small businesses, this keeps the setup straightforward and predictable.
+For many small businesses, this keeps the setup simple and predictable.

 Common Mistakes with QR Code RSVPs